leouchoa/cheatsheets/vim/README.md

   - Example: consider the word `texttt`.
 We can use `cft` to delete all letter ou to the first match of the letter `t` which means that the resulting text of the deletion will be `tt`.
   - Another example: `cf1` --> `text1text2` = `text2`

+# Folding

+First you need to set the Folding method.
+I usually set to `indent`.
+Then you can use those [Fold commands](https://neovim.io/doc/user/fold.html):

+- To navigate between folds, you can use `zj` and `zk`
+- to open a fold you can use `za` or `zo` with respective uppe cases
+- to close a fold you can use `zc`
+- there's a cool thing you can with zm and zr which opens/closes by level recursively

 # The dot operator

 It repeats the last action performed.
 Here's a [link](https://sodocumentation.net/vim/topic/3665/the-dot-operator) to good example